chihyinwang/System-Design-Fundamentals/README.md

 ### Persistance

 - Usually refers to disk, but in general it is any form of storage that persists even it dies.

+## Latency And Throughput

+- Some system really cares about latency（ex. video games）
+- Accuracy vs Latency?
+- They’re not necessary correlated.
+Don’t make assumptions based on one another.

+### Latency

+- The time it takes for a certain operation to complete in a system
+- Reading 1MB from RAM: 250 microseconds
+- Reading 1MB from SSD: 1,000 microseconds
+- Transfer 1MB over Network: 10,000 microseconds
+- Reading 1MB from HDD: 20,000 microseconds
+- Inter-Continental Round Trip: 150,000 microseconds
+(a packet from CA -> Netherlands -> CA)

+### Throughput

+- How much data can it transfer from one system to another in a given time
+- Gigabytes per seconds, Request per seconds .etc